bg0007/bg0007.github.io/README.md

 ### Useful Links
+<! --- Not reinventing the wheel, but share good examples from already existing materials""" --- >
 |ID|Topic|Problem|Description|Link|Source|Trust score|
 |---|---|---|---|---|---|---|
 |L001|SOC reports (SSAE/ISAE)|What is a SOC report|SOC reports provide assurance over a 3rd party.
 SOC reports have 3 major categories, and within SOC2 there are 2 types of reports.
 These are used for different purposes - SOC1 is used to assess financial stability of a company, while SOC 2 Type1 is used to evaluate the security controls from design aspect of a company, while SOC2 Type2 is used to evaluate controls from the Type1 report for effectiveness, while SOC3 is a high level excerpt of SOC2.
 The different reports serve different purposes, which needs to be kept in mind, while evaluating them!<br />**1.** For an IT or Cyber security testing You may choose SOC2 Types 1&2<br />**2.** For a Financial audit You may use SOC1<br />**3.** For generic vendor evaluation, You may choose SOC3, which is publicly available.
 As another constraints, SOC reports 1 and 2 are restricted.|[Link](https://www.ssae-16.com/soc-1/)|SSAE-16 Blog|High|